A parish of the Russian Orthodox Church Abroad. Sunday service 9:30 a.m. at 1701

 Peridot Rd., four blocks from Austin in Pflugerville, Tx.
 We welcome you to services.

-Please pray for the health of Natalya, Nun Theodora, and Xenia.
-Please pray for the people of Ukraine and the people of Syria.
+Please pray for the health of Natalya, Nun Theodora, Olga, and Xenia, and for the people of Ukraine and Syria.

 |Cross-procession around the church.|

 Above right: picture of choir, Andrew Longway directing.
 The singing is sounding beautiful.
 If you want to sing, let Andrew know.